Anna Batasova

-Anna Batasova (Анна Батасова, born October 26, 2004, in Moscow, Russia) is a Russian group rhythmic gymnast.
+Anna Batasova (Анна Батасова; born October 26, 2004, in Moscow, Russia) is a Russian group rhythmic gymnast.
 She is the 2019 World Junior Group All-Around, Team, 5 Hoops and 5 Ribbons champion and the 2019 European Junior Group All-Around, Team, 5 Hoops and 5 Ribbons champion.

 Career

 Junior

 Anna was born in Moscow on October 26, 2004, and began training rhythmic gymnastics at age 4 in her hometown Shchyolkovo.
 Coach Vera Viktorovna Milova saw potential in her and invited her to train in Dmitrov school.
 She was a member of Russian Group that competed at the 2019 World Junior Championships in Moscow, Russia taking the gold medal scoring a total of (49.550) ahead of Italy (45.100) and Belarus (43.100) in the all-around competition.
 They also won gold medals in team competition and in both apparatus finals.

 Senior

 In 2020, Anna was added to Russian National Reserve Team as a senior group gymnast.
 Reserve group took part in Grand Prix Tartu in February.
 Anna and her teammates placed second in Group All-Around competition after Uzbekistan and took gold medals in both Apparatus Finals.
 In October, Russian Federation organized 2nd Online Tournament in rhythmic gymnastics, where reserve group won in Group All-Around competition (69.050) in front of Uzbekistan.

+She won gold medal in 5 Hoops at the 2024 BRICS Games in Kazan, Russia.